Skip to main content

 Approach

-Built three distinct sub-strategies, each optimized for a different market regime.
-The first is aggressive — it identifies the sectors with the strongest momentum and concentrates into the best setups within them.
-The second is all-weather — it scores stocks on fundamental quality across the full universe and filters for favorable entries.
-The third is cyclical — it focuses on energy and industrial stocks that lead during real-economy expansions.
+Constructed three distinct sub-strategies, each optimized for a different market regime.
+The first is aggressive; it identifies the sectors with the strongest momentum and concentrates into the best setups within them.
+The second is all-weather; it scores stocks on fundamental quality across the full universe and filters for favorable entries.
+The third is cyclical; it focuses on energy and industrial stocks that lead during real-economy expansions.
 Every two weeks, each strategy generates a model portfolio.
 A meta-layer tracks simulated equity curves for all three and allocates capital to whichever has the strongest recent trajectory.
-Every position in every strategy must pass through a custom risk/reward analyzer that identifies statistically validated support levels and projects volatility-adjusted targets — ensuring the system never chases a stock without structural backing for the trade.
+Every position in every strategy must pass through a custom risk/reward analyzer that identifies statistically validated support levels and projects volatility-adjusted targets, ensuring the system never enters a position without structural backing for the trade.
 A regime detection layer compares cyclical vs. defensive sector performance to throttle overall capital deployment, parking excess in short-term Treasuries when conditions deteriorate.

 03